Index

 Using out

-means the value of that variable is assigned inside the method being called.
-It's not necessary to initialize the variable's value, though we do need to declare it.
+means that the assignment of the value to that variable takes place inside the method being called.
+It is not necessary to initialize the value of the variable, although you do need to declare it.

 2.3 - Reserved word In